MagnuSiwy/dotfilesQtile/README.md

 Made to look like Hyprland with the gaming experience (mostly on nvidia laptops) of Xorg. **The config will only work with _Xorg_.**

 # Installation
 To use the dotfiles you need some packages (some of them listed below with a short explanation why you need them).
-All of the packages can be installed using the `install.sh` script that can be found in the _scripts_ folder (qtile NOT included since it's better to use git versions of these packages - might not work on qtile + qtile-extras v0.24.0) (YOU HAVE TO INSTALL YAY, QTILE-GIT AND XORG.SERVER FIRST).
+All of the packages can be installed using the `install.sh` script that can be found in the _scripts_ folder (qtile is NOT included since it's better to use git versions of these packages - might not work on qtile + qtile-extras v0.24.0) (YOU HAVE TO INSTALL YAY, QTILE-GIT AND XORG.SERVER FIRST).
 Packages installed with pacman are what you need for most of the functionalities in the system to work + qt5ct and kvantum to change the qt theme.
 Yay installs some additional look related stuff like icon theme, cursor theme and nwg-look which will help you set the GTK theme.

 If you want to use the released qtile and qtile-extras packages, you have to duplicate the code for the bar to use it on the second monitor.
 Regular copy and deepcopy are not going to work.